anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 #### <a name="scottw"></a>Scott Weiss

 Scott is a Software Engineer working on advanced development projects at EMC.
-Passionate about containerization, virtualization, and distributed computing, he has helped create a number of open-source innovation projects, including Layer-X and Unik.
+Passionate about containerization, virtualization, and distributed computing, he has helped create a number of open-source innovation projects, including Layer-X and UniK.

 You can find Scott on Twitter at [@ilackarms](https://twitter.com/ilackarms).